What You Need To Know

 For Priti and Juhi, regenerative is the 'why' and circular is the 'how', along with other approaches and frameworks such as biomimicry, the Future-Fit Business Benchmark, Cradle to Cradle, the Sustainable Development Goals etc.

-Watch this film (left) by Sustainable Human to see what we mean by a thriving world.
+Watch this film (right) by Sustainable Human to see what we mean by a thriving world.